PUT-PTM/2018_Pedometer/README.md

 - Connect your android device trough USB port and run the code in Android Studio.
 Make sure you have debugging mode turned 'on'.

 STM32: </br>
--Connect your STM32 trough USB port and press run in System Workbench for STM32 -Connect the HC-06 Bluetooth adapter if you haven't already
+- Connect your STM32 trough USB port and press run in System Workbench for STM32
+- Connect the HC-06 Bluetooth adapter if you haven't already

 <h2>Future improvements:</h2>